GridinSoft Threat Intelligence

 Detection

-GridinSoft identifies the sample as PUP.Adware.
+GridinSoft identifies the sample as PUP.Adware, part of the PUP threat category.

 Timeline